tkrehbiel/activitylace/docs/troubleshooting.md

 I think it's just a misunderstanding of how it works, because the code uses `keypair.sign` and surely the makers of Ruby know to sign with the private key instead of the public key.

+I tried to use `rsa.SignPKCS1v15` instead of `privKey.Sign` and it fared no better or worse.

 ## Mastodon and `@context https://w3id.org/security/v1`

 Mastodon [gives the example](https://blog.joinmastodon.org/2018/06/how-to-implement-a-basic-activitypub-server/) of endpoints including the https://w3id.org/security/v1 context which I think is intended to define the `publicKey` extension, but [the actual spec](https://w3c.github.io/vc-data-integrity/vocab/security/vocabulary.html) does not define a publicKey block like Mastodon uses.
 The spec defines the `publicKey` as a URL to a key, not a block of metadata.
 So I'm not sure it makes sense to include https://w3id.org/security/v1 in the @context.
 Then again, it's almost impossible to figure out JSON-LD schemas.